biocore/qiime/doc/install/install.rst

 =========================
 QIIME consists of native code and additionally wraps many external applications.
 This gives the user flexibility to easily build their own analysis pipelines, making use of popular microbial community analysis tools.
 QIIME handles the processing of input and output of these applications, so the user can spend time analyzing their data rather than parsing, writing, and converting file formats.

-As a consequence of this 'pipeline' architecture, depending on the features of QIIME that you plan to use, you may or may not need all of QIIME dependencies.
+As a consequence of this 'pipeline' architecture, depending on the features of QIIME that you plan to use, you may or may not need all of QIIME's dependencies.
 Getting all of these applications working correctly can be difficult, which is why we distribute the QIIME virtual box.
 If you are a beginner user, or just testing QIIME to see if it will meet your needs, you may want to begin with the `virtual box <./virtual_box.html>`_ which will greatly ease installation.

+Alternatively, if you are interested in installing QIIME on a Linux system, we recommend using the `qiime-deploy <https://github.com/qiime/qiime-deploy>`_ tool, particularly if you are using Ubuntu.
+This tool allows for the easy (and native) installation of QIIME and its various dependencies.

 The following programs and datasets were used to generate the QIIME tutorial.
 QIIME has been tested with the same versions listed below.
 Other versions are not guaranteed to work.
 Download links are provided for convenience, but these are subject to change.
 We'll do our best to keep these up-to-date.